Table of Contents

-These children also exhibit a typical hand position of the fingers in which the middle and ring finger are overlapped by the index finger and little finger, respectively.
+These children also exhibit a typical hand position of the fingers in which the middle and ring fingers are overlapped by the index finger and little finger, respectively.

 Aneuploidies of the gonosomes

-Unlike with maldistribution of the autosomes, maldistribution of the gonosomes usually only results in relatively minor impairment of mental and physical development.
+Unlike with maldistribution of the autosomes, the maldistribution of the gonosomes usually only results in a relatively minor impairment of mental and physical development.

 Another difference between these and autosomal aberrations is the fact that monosomy of the gonosomes is compatible with life.
 One example of this is Ullrich-Turner syndrome, which exhibits the karyotype 45,X.